17 Biblical Evidences of Receiving/Being Filled with the Holy Spirit

 Acts 4:29-31 Now, Lord, consider their threats and enable your servants to speak your word with great boldness...
 [31b] And they were all filled with the Holy Spirit and spoke the word of God boldly.

-• I was baptized with the Holy Spirit, with the evidence of speaking in tongues, in Anchorage, Alaska, in 1971.
+- • I was baptized with the Holy Spirit, with the evidence of speaking in tongues, in Anchorage, Alaska, in 1971.
 Immediately I sensed a stronger prompting from God and a greater enablement to articulate God's Word to people.

 Acts 6:2-5 ...[3] choose seven men from among you who are known to be full of the Spirit and wisdom....
 [5b] They chose Stephen, a man full of faith and of the Holy Spirit; also Philip [and 5 others]...

-Every ministry — deacons, elders, pastors, or any other — is most effectively accomplished in the fullness of and leading by the Holy Spirit.
+- • Every ministry — deacons, elders, pastors, or any other — is most effectively accomplished in the fullness of and leading by the Holy Spirit.

 Acts 8:29 The Spirit told Philip, "Go to that chariot and stay near it."

-• In Anchorage, Alaska, in the early 1970s, my wife and I were called in to pray for a woman in the throes of demon possession.
+• In Anchorage, Alaska, in the early 1970s, my wife and I were called in to pray to cast out demons from a woman in the throes of demon possession.
 For hours we prayed and invoked the Lord's Name, but without apparent victory.
 Then we stopped and asked the Lord for wisdom.
-I distinctly heard the Holy Spirit speak within me: "She thinks she has committed the unforgiveable sin!"
+I distinctly heard the Holy Spirit speak within me: "She thinks she has committed the unforgivable sin!"
 I declared to her, by the Lord's Word, that she had not done this.
 Then, as we commanded the devils once again in Jesus' name to come out, four of them came out of her.
-Within minutes the young woman was born again, then was filled the the Spirit, speaking in tongues and praising God.
+Within minutes the young woman was born again, then was filled the Spirit, speaking in tongues and praising God.
 Our hearing a specific "word" from the Holy Spirit had illuminated the situation and given us the wisdom and direction to see the exorcism completed with great victory for her.

 Acts 16:7 When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.

 • I had a personal experience of this in 1971, when I was a new, Spirit-filled believer in a Pentecostal church in Anchorage, Alaska.
 I had gotten it into my mind that I should travel about the country in evangelistic ministry.
 I meant well; my heart wanted to serve God.
-But the Spirit of God, in a series of divine interventions, restrained me and revealed to me that His intent was that I stay there, learn and grow, then serve in the ministry of bible teaching.
-And, as one might expect, I quickly saw many proofs that the evangelistic ministry had been my idea, but that the bible teaching call was from the Holy Spirit.
+But the Spirit of God, in a series of divine interventions, restrained me and revealed to me that His intent was that I stay there, learn and grow, then serve in the ministry of Bible teaching.
+And, as one might expect, I quickly saw many proofs that the evangelistic ministry had been my idea, but that the Bible teaching call was from the Holy Spirit.
 How gracious of Him to gently restrain me from following my sincere, but man-originated and erroneous, direction.

 Ephesians 5:18-20 ...be filled with the Spirit.
 [19] Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord, [20] always giving thanks to God the Father for everything...